paradigmxyz/reth/book/run/optimism.md

 1. `--rollup.sequencer-http <uri>` - The sequencer endpoint to connect to.
 Transactions sent to the `op-reth` EL are also forwarded to this sequencer endpoint for inclusion, as the sequencer is the entity that builds blocks on OP Stack chains.
 1. `--rollup.disable-tx-pool-gossip` - Disables gossiping of transactions in the mempool to peers.
 This can be ommitted for personal nodes, though providers should always opt to enable this flag.
 1. `--rollup.enable-genesis-walkback` - Disables setting the forkchoice status to tip on startup, making the `op-node` walk back to genesis and verify the integrity of the chain before starting to sync.
 This can be ommitted unless a corruption of local chainstate is suspected.

-For this example, we'll start a `Base Mainnet` node.

 Base's `rollup.json` files, which contain various configuration fields for the rollup, can be found in their [node][base-node] repository, under the respective L1 settlement layer's directory (`mainnet`, `goerli`, & `sepolia`).